 Fueling the Adolescent Brain and Body

 Proctor students are always on the go.
-Up before 7:00 am, off to class by 8:10 am, engaging with teachers in academic courses until 3:15 pm.
-And then their days start to get busy; afternoon athletics and activities, followed by dinner and extra help sessions prior to study hall at 8:00 pm.
-Study hall ends at 10:00 pm, and then there’s dorm life, roommate negotiations, and writing that college essay due yesterday.
+Awake by 7:45 am and off to class at 8:15 am, they engage with teachers in academic courses until 3:15 pm.
+And then their days start to get busy; afternoon athletics and activities, followed by dinner and extra help sessions prior to study hall at 7:30 pm.
+Study hall ends at 9:30 pm, and then there’s dorm life, roommate negotiations, and writing that college essay due yesterday.
 This type of schedule requires students to fuel their body with a healthy dose of sleep each night, a well balanced diet, and regular exercise.

 The members of Proctor’s Dining Services Team are proud to provide extensive choices that exceed the expectations of all diners: students, faculty, staff and visitors.
 As an independent food service provider, Proctor's Dining Services team has the creativity to employ their culinary skills as they create food stations that allow diners the freedom to create customized meals that include vegetarian entrees and side dishes, as well as locally grown produce and meats as a staple to each meal prepared.
 The team recognizes the importance nutrition plays in students feeling strong, confidence, engaged, and ready to learn.

 Equally important to healthy eating habits for adolescents is regular exercise.
 Whether it is a walk around campus, a run on the rail trail, a mountain bike ride in the Proctor Woodlands, or playing on an athletics team, taking time to focus on regular exercise leads to increased brain activity, focus, and energy.
 Each day, students take part in afternoon programming that gets their bodies moving.